Omni Calculator logo

 As an example, if choosing methane (CH4), the calculator will show 17.19:1, indicating that for the combustion of every unit mass of methane (i.e., 1 kg), 17.19 unit mass of air (i.e., 17.19 kg) will be required for its complete combustion.

 💡 The air-fuel ratio calculator also works the other way around.
-You can enter both the mass of air and fuel, and the calculator will show you the Air-fuel ratio (AFR) as a result.
+First, you need to select "Other" as the fuel type.
+You can then enter the mass of air and fuel, and the calculator will show you the Air-fuel ratio (AFR) as a result.

 Mass of air and fuel